PineappleJohn/Boombox/README.md

 - 5 Starter songs<br/>
 And more coming soon!<br/>
 # Find an issue?
 Report it to Issues!
+# Want to contribute?
+Make a pull request!
 (ANY RESOURCES USED ARE MADE BY ME, CREDITED, OR FREE USE)